 But that’s not even the scariest part… For many American children, Halloween is not just a “one day splurge” but a terrifying look into their daily, uncontrolled diet.
 The Center for Disease Control and Prevention (CDC) says that sugar makes up 16% of the calorie intake for the average child every single day!

 At this point, you may be wondering how you can avoid being a cranky neighbor when children come knocking on your door, or a party-pooper mom when your children want to collect the goods Halloween night.
-Check out this article for some helpful suggestions to enjoy Halloween in a healthy way!
+Check out these 4 ways to replace Halloween candy for some helpful suggestions to enjoy Halloween in a healthy way!

 Did you know that peanut butter cups are the #1 most popular Halloween candy?
 The "snack size" has 22 grams of sugar!
-Try out these copycat Reeses for a tasty, sugar-free Halloween treet!
+Try out these copycat Reeses for a tasty, sugar-free Halloween treat!

 Burn, by Daily.
 “13 Scary Halloween Health Stats You Need to See.”
 Life by Daily Burn, 1 Nov.
 2017, dailyburn.com/life/health/scary-halloween-facts/.